nom-de-guerre/RANT/README.md

-This is the Another Neural Toy (ANT) project.
+This is the Another Neural Tool (ANT) project.
 It is an implementation of neural network training and support libraries in C++.
 It includes support for regression and classification.
 Classification can be either multiclass or multilabel.